Personal Health Budgets: Time to let systems take care of the paperwork, not front-line staff

 The mainstreaming of Personal Budgets in adult social care has played a significant role in providing better choice and control with every adult, living independently with social care support, now accessing a Personal Budget.

-Because of the move towards Personal Budgets, I’ve spent a large chunk of my time supporting Local Authorities digitise and standardise their processes, with the goal of improving efficiencies in how personal budgets are assessed, estimated, reviewed and reported.
+Because of the move towards Personal Budgets, I’ve spent a large chunk of my time supporting local authorities digitise and standardise their processes, with the goal of improving efficiencies in how personal budgets are assessed, estimated, reviewed and reported.

 The current PHB landscape

-With the introduction of Personal Health Budgets (PHBs), we’ve had a large number of CCGs and Trusts approach us to help them solve similar problems to what Local Authorities faced a decade ago.
+With the introduction of Personal Health Budgets (PHBs), we’ve had a large number of CCGs and Trusts approach us to help them solve similar problems to what local authorities faced a decade ago.
 However, there are some striking differences between what happened then, and what’s happening now.

 Firstly, the take-up of PHBs nationally is still patchy in many areas.
 NHS England has set some lofty PHB targets for 2021, with many CCGs and Trusts now scratching their heads trying to figure out how they’re going to meet them.